taranchauhan/react-one-page-portfolio/README.md

-# React Skeleton
+# React one page Portfolio

-React Skeleton is a boilerplate repository for creating a new React web application.
+React one page Portfolio is a simple portfolio template to showcase your personal projects.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).